Projeto-Pindorama/musl-compat/README.md

 testing it etc) goes to the Void Linux team.

-And, for last but not least, the `do_install.ksh` script was made entirely by me, so if you have any problems with this script, blame it on me. :^)
+And, for last but not least, the `do_install.ksh` script was made entirely by me, so if you have any problems related specifically to the script, blame it on me. :^)